ewerkman/plumber-catalog-original/readme.md

 }
 ```

 3. Plumber.Catalog needs to know that the `WarrantyComponent` is a component that can be added to a `SellableItem`.
-You create a pipeline block to the `IGetSellab
+You create a pipeline block and add it to the `IGetSellableItemComponentsPipeline`.
+Plumber.Catalog runs this pipeline to get a list of all the components that can be added to a sellable item.

 ## Available Attributes